mehulagg/gitlab/doc/subscriptions/index.md

 ### See your billable users list

-To see a list of your billable users on your GitLab group page navigate to your group **settings** then click on **billing**; this page will provide information about your plan subscription and occupying seats for your group which is the list of billable users for that particular group.
+To see a list of your billable users on your GitLab group page navigate to your group **settings** then click on **billing**; this page will provide information about your plan subscription and occupying seats for your group which is the list of billable users for your particular group.

 ### Change your payment method